viamrobotics/docs/docs/how-tos/create-module.md

 To create a packaged executable:

 1. First, [create a Python virtual environment](/sdks/python/python-venv/) in your module's directory to ensure your module has access to any required libraries.
-   Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parenthesis.
+   Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parentheses.

 1. Create a `requirements.txt` file containing a list of all the dependencies your module requires.
    For example, a `requirements.txt` file with the following contents ensures that the Viam Python SDK (`viam-sdk`), PyInstaller (`pyinstaller`), and the Google API Python client (`google-api-python-client`) are installed: